iphosein/iphosein/README.md

 Welcome to my GitHub profile!
 I'm currently learning **Python** and diving into the world of programming.
 I already have experience with **PyQt5** and enjoy building desktop applications with clean, intuitive UIs.
-One of my big goals is to become a **machine learning specialist** in the future.
+One of my big goals is to become a **machine learning specialist** and explore how AI can be used in creative and meaningful ways.

 ---